Dreamscent/Dreamscent.github.io/_posts/2021-04-01-Certified-Red-Team-Operator-Review.md

-You may purchase the labs in 30, 60, or 90 day denominations, and it comes with an exam attempt.
+You may purchase the labs in 30, 60, or 90 day durations, and it comes with an exam attempt.
 As of time of writing, lab time extensions also give an additional exam attempt.

 For myself I purchased 30 days back in August 2020(6 months ago), but was unable to finish the labs in time.
-I later purchased another 2x 15 day extensions, because my day job started to require quite a lot of overtime.
+I later purchased another two 15 day extensions in order to finish the labs; one towards the year end of 2020 and one in March 2021 because I had quite some work piled up on my day job.